Search Engine Optimization (SEO) Starter Guide

 - Creating a navigational page that simply lists pages without organizing them, for example by subject.

 Users will occasionally come to a page that doesn't exist on your site, either by following a broken link or typing in the wrong URL.
 Having a custom 404 page30 that kindly guides users back to a working page on your site can greatly improve a user's experience.
 Your 404 page should probably have a link back to your root page and could also provide links to popular or related content on your site.
 You can use Google Search Console to find the sources of URLs causing "not found" errors31.

 - Blocking 404 pages from being crawled through the robots.txt file.

 - Providing only a vague message like "Not found", "404", or no 404 page at all.

 - Using a design for your 404 pages that isn't consistent with the rest of your site.

 Creating descriptive categories and filenames for the documents on your website not only helps you keep your site better organized, it can create easier, "friendlier" URLs for those that want to link to your content.
 Visitors may be intimidated by extremely long and cryptic URLs that contain few recognizable words.

-URLs like the one shown in the image above can be confusing and unfriendly.
-Users would have a hard time creating a link to it.
+URLs like the one shown in the following image can be confusing and unfriendly.

 Lastly, remember that the URL to a document is usually displayed in a search result in Google below the document title.